 On March 29, the whole of Indian history witnessed the bravery of an ordinary soldier who gave a turning point to the history of free India on April 12, 1857.
 The epic story is about Mangal Pandey and the memories that prevail today.
 But what was Mangal Pandey’s contribution to India’s modern history?
 Let’s take a look below!

 Mangal Pandey was born near Faizabad, now known as the eastern Uttar Pradesh state in northern India.
-He came from a land-owning, upper-caste Brahman family who claimed to be fervently Hindu.
+A land-owning, upper-caste Brahman family fervently claimed him to be Hindu.

 According to some reports, Pandey enlisted in the British East India Company’s army in 1849 after a brigade marched past him and allegedly recruited him.
 He joined the 34th (BNI) Bengal Native Infantry in the 5th Company, which had a sizable Brahman population, as a soldier (sepoy).

 - The mid-1850s saw the introduction of a new Enfield rifle to India, which required a soldier to bite off the ends of polished cartridges to load the weapon.

 - At the time, his position was at the garrison in Barrackpore.
 According to a rumor that circulated, the lubricant was either pig or cow lard, which Muslims and Hindus, respectively, found repulsive.
 The sepoys started to think the British put fat on the cartridges on purpose.

 - Realizing how low the whites could get, there was a silent rumbling among the soldiers.
 Soldiers became increasingly upset and desired to escalate this matter immediately.